mkantor/please-lang-prototype/README.md

 ## What this repository is

 **This implementation of Please is a proof of concept**.
-There are plenty of bugs and missing pieces, and language syntax/semantics may change backwards-incompatibly on the way to an official release.
-This implementation is not particularly focused on performance, robustness, or developer experience—it's merely a place to experiment with ideas for the language.
-TypeScript was chosen because it's pretty good for rapid prototyping, but it's likely that another language will be used in a non-prototype implementation.
+There are bugs and missing pieces, and language syntax/semantics may change backwards-incompatibly on the way to an official release.
+TypeScript was chosen because it's pretty good for rapid prototyping, but it's likely that another language would be used in a non-prototype implementation.

 ## Current state

 Enough pieces exist to write basic runnable programs.
 There is a type system, but it's not wired up in many places yet so mistakes often go unnoticed at compile time.
-The standard library is anemic, and it's not uncommon to encounter bugs in the compiler/runtime.
+The standard library is anemic and documentation is nonexistent.

-The current implementation of the runtime is an interpreter, but the plan is to eventually add one or more backends to allow building native executables.
+The current runtime is an interpreter, but the plan is to eventually add one or more backends to allow building native executables.

 ## What's next?